miheer-diwan/NeRF/README.md

 to as “novel view synthesis.”
 In simple words, NeRF renders a new view of an object when given some input views.

-This project is an implementation of NeRF using the lego data for NeRF from the original author’s link [here](https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a).
+This project is an implementation of NeRF using the Lego dataset for NeRF from the original author’s link [here](https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a).

 ### Approach